 The Magic of Fiction: Crafting Words into Story (Beth Hill)

 From Notes to Narrative: Writing Ethnographies that Everyone Can Read (Kristen Ghodsee)

-Andrew Hodges, PhD is a copyeditor and developmental editor who specializes in editing fiction for science fiction and fantasy writers.
-His expertise is in worldbuilding and cultural considerations when crafting setting in stories.
+Andrew Hodges, PhD is a developmental editor and line editor who specializes in editing fiction for science fiction and fantasy writers.
+Their expertise is in worldbuilding and cultural considerations when crafting setting in stories.

-You can contact him here, or feel free to leave a comment below!
+You can contact them here, or feel free to leave a comment below!